IcarusWizard/ML-review-proposal-for-accountability/readme.md

 - ⭐ **Support**: If you agree with the proposal, consider starring this repo to signal support.
 - 🔗 **Full proposal**: See below.

-# Fixing the Broken ML Review System: A Proposal for Reviewer Accountability
+# Fixing the Broken ML Review System: A Proposal for Reviewer Accountability in Reciprocal Review System

 ## 1. Motivation: The Current Crisis in Academic Review

 The machine learning conference review system is fundamentally broken, creating an unsustainable environment that threatens the integrity of our scientific community.
-Since submission volumes continue to grow exponentially, we face an increasingly dire situation where the quality of reviews has deteriorated to unacceptable levels.
+The submission volumes continue to grow exponentially to a scale that cannot be handled with only voluntary reviewers, e.g. 11k for ICLR 2025, 13k for CVPR 2025, 12k for ICML 2025, 11k for ICCV 2025, ~30k for NeurIPS 2025.
+Therefore, starting from ICLR 2025, these conferences implemented the reciprocal review policy in which the qualified authors also need to review for the conference.
+We face an increasingly dire situation where the quality of reviews has deteriorated to unacceptable levels.

 ### The Core Problem